Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### [[WG]]s, flat shares and roommates

 - **[WG-Gesucht](https://www.wg-gesucht.de/)** ⭐️
-    The most popular website for flat shares.
+    The most popular website for shared apartments.
 It's very competitive.
 You might send hundreds of messages and never get a reply.
 - [WG Suche](https://www.wg-suche.de/wg-zimmer/deutschland-berlin)

 Short-term furnished rooms on [Kleinanzeigen](https://www.kleinanzeigen.de/) and [Facebook](#facebook-groups) are cheaper than on [short-term housing websites](#short-term-and-furnished-apartments).[^55]